U.S. judge orders 15 banks to face big investors' currency rigging lawsuit

-NEW YORK, May 28 (Reuters) - A U.S. judge on Thursday said institutional investors, including BlackRock Inc and Allianz SE’s Pacific Investment Management Co, can pursue much of their lawsuit accusing 15 major banks of rigging prices in the $6.6 trillion-a-day foreign exchange market.
+NEW YORK (Reuters) - A U.S. judge on Thursday said institutional investors, including BlackRock Inc (BLK.N) and Allianz SE’s (ALVG.DE) Pacific Investment Management Co, can pursue much of their lawsuit accusing 15 major banks of rigging prices in the $6.6 trillion-a-day foreign exchange market.

 U.S. District Judge Lorna Schofield in Manhattan said the nearly 1,300 plaintiffs, including many mutual funds and exchange-traded funds, plausibly alleged that the banks conspired to rig currency benchmarks from 2003 to 2013 and profit at their expense.